googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 ```

 ##### Alpha: UpdateList
-This function updates the specified list's properties, such as its capacity and values, returns the updated list details.
+This function updates the list's properties with the key `players`, such as its capacity and values, returns the updated list details.
 This will overwrite all existing List.Values with the update list request values.
 Use addValue or removeValue for modifying the List.Values field.

 ###### Example